Illinois lawmakers pitch bogus property tax freeze to sell Pritzker’s ‘fair tax’

 While state lawmakers are offering the illusory promise of property tax relief to scrap the state’s constitutional flat tax protection, long-term tax relief can only be achieved by fixing a different part of the Illinois Constitution.

-Amending the Illinois Constitution to protect already-earned public pension benefits, but allow for adjustments to the growth of future accruals, is the only sustainable way to achieve lasting tax relief at the state and local levels.
+Amending the Illinois Constitution to protect already-earned public pension benefits, but allow for adjustments to the growth rate of future benefit accruals, is the only sustainable way to achieve lasting tax relief at the state and local levels.